ssilverm/pcsx-piplay/readme.txt

 Compiling
 ---------

+For libretro build, just doing "make -f Makefile.libretro" is recommended as it's the way libretro team is building the core and only Makefile.libretro is maintained by them.

-'./configure && make' should work for the most part.
+For standalone build, './configure && make' should work for the most part.

 When compiling for ARM, it's advisable to tell configure script the CPU, FPU and ABI that matches your target system to get best performance, like this: